akka/akka-management/docs/src/main/paradox/discovery.md

   version="$version$"
 }

-Configure `akka-aggregate` as `akka.discovery.method` and which discovery mechanisms are tried and in which order.
+Configure `aggregate` as `akka.discovery.method` and which discovery mechanisms are tried and in which order.

 ```
 akka {
   discovery {
-    method = akka-aggregate
+    method = aggregate
-    akka-aggregate {
+    aggregate {
-      discovery-mechanisms = ["akka-dns", "akka-config"]
+      discovery-mechanisms = ["akka-dns", "config"]
     }
-    akka-config {
+    config {
       services {
         service1 {
           endpoints [